Logo

 Alex Jones's reporting and public views on the topic have received support and coverage from white nationalist publications and groups, such as the AltRight Corporation and the New Zealand National Front.

-Alex Jones has repeatedly made hateful comments towards the LGBT community.
+Alex Jones has repeatedly made hateful comments towards the LGBT community and has associated the community with pedophilia.

-Alex Jones has claimed that the government is putting chemicals in water supplies to make people homosexual.
+Alex Jones has claimed that the government is putting chemicals in water supplies to make people gay.

 In 2018, Alex Jones threatened to come after drag performers with torches "like the villagers in the night".